ajguerrer/tygress/README.md

 - **Correct, and comprehensive** - The primary goal is create a network stack that works.
 Rusts world-class type system is used at every opportunity to properly capture the constraints of the network stack detailed in the [IETF RFCs][rfc].
-From the link layer to the transport layer, the following transport protocols are supported:
+From the link layer to the transport layer, the following transport protocols shall be supported:
     - UDP
     - TCP
     - QUIC